emard/ulx3s/examples/README.md

 ![alt text](./blinky/images/diamond-project-add-lpf.PNG )

-To make the bitfile, click on the Process tab, and check the Bitstream File checkbox.
-Then right-click and "Run"
+To make the bitfile, click on the Process tab, and check the `Bitstream File` checkbox in the `Export Files` section.
+Then right-click and select "Run:

 ![alt text](./blinky/images/diamond-project-make-bitfile.PNG )